VinDesiraju/Quantum-Safe-Digital-Signature-System/README.md

-# CryptoVinaigrette
+# Quantum Safe Digital Signature System

-CryptoVinaigrette is a Python project that provides a demonstration of signing and verifying documents using cryptography.
+This is a Python project that provides a demonstration of signing and verifying documents using Rainbow cryptography.
 It generates a pair of public and private key files and allows users to sign and verify documents.

+Rainbow cryptography is a cryptographic algorithm designed for digital signatures.
+It is regarded as a post-quantum cryptography system and is a particular kind of multivariate polynomial cryptography.
+The aim of post-quantum cryptography is to create signature and encryption protocols that are safe in the face of potent quantum computers which are considered to be at the highest standard of computing.

+Through the introduction of a Rainbow cryptography-based quantum-resistant digital signature system, I overcame the shortcomings of the current practice.
+Rainbow cryptography provides long-term security even in a world with potent quantum computers since it is made to withstand quantum attacks.
+This system will be able to provide digital signatures that are safe against quantum attacks by utilizing the Rainbow scheme, guaranteeing the integrity and validity of documents in the post-quantum future.

 ## Steps to Run the Project